New Zealand’s name inspires pictures of mountains, glaciers, forests, pristine lands, and lots and lots of sheep.

 18. Take one of the Great Walks

 New Zealand has thousands of miles of hiking trails but sitting above them all are the ten Great Walks that journey through the country’s most magnificent places and iconic locations.
 On the North Island, the Lake Waikaremoana Track takes 3-4 days, leading you through prehistoric rainforests and beautiful wildlife areas.
-The famous Tongariro Northern Circuit is a grueling 3-4 day excursion where you’ll see active volcanoes, emerald lakes, and epic waterfalls.
+The famous Tongariro Northern Circuit is a challenging 3-4 day excursion where you’ll see active volcanoes, emerald lakes, and epic waterfalls.
 The South Island has its own unique routes, as well, including the Milford Track, which winds its way through the fjords of Milford Sound.
 Keep in mind that due to their popularity, Great Walks must be booked in advance (and they can sometimes fill up months ahead of time).

 19. Explore wine country